Rainforest, wildlife and Canal

 Spectacular is the observation of Humpback whales.
 They can be seen here from July to October making Panama a top spot for whale watching.
 Humpbacks migrate from the Antarctic all the way to the tropical warm waters of Panama to give birth and to raise the new born whales before they travel back, the longest migration route of a mammal.
 On daily tours around many beautiful islands you have the possibility to see whales breaching and training the whale babies to jump.

-Our package includes transport to the islands by plane (15 min.) or ferry (3 hours), accommodation, boat excursions to other islands and whale watching tours.
+Our regular packages includes transport to the islands by ferry (2 hours), accommodation, boat excursions to other islands and whale watching tours.

 The 500 km2 mostly with rainforest covered Coiba Island is the world’s biggest uninhabited tropical island and the most important nature island of the Pacific coast of the Americas.
 The 2700 km2 marine park includes several nature islands in a rich marine ecosystem with mangroves, coral reefs and fish abundance next to the deep waters of the Pacific.
 The distance of 50 km from the mainland and the lately dissolved penal colony helped to conserve its rich nature.